-MacDonald Spit is a sediment deposition feature about 1 mile (1.6 km) long, caused by longshore drift from west to east, that forms the northwestern shore of Kasitsna Bay on the south coast of Kachemak Bay on the Kenai Peninsula, about 5 miles (8 km) northeast of Seldovia, Alaska.
+MacDonald Spit is a sediment depositional feature, about 1 mile (1.6 km) long, caused by longshore drift from west to east that forms the northwestern shore of Kasitsna Bay on the southern coast of Kachemak Bay, about 11 miles (18 km) south of Homer and 5 miles (8 km) northeast of Seldovia, Alaska.
 The local name was first published by the U.S. Geological Survey in 1951.
 The sediment forming the spit is sand, pebbles, and cobbles that are sourced mostly from eroding sea cliffs and Barabara Creek to the west.
 The sea cliffs are composed of rocks in the McHugh Complex, which is part of the Southern Margin composite terrane.
 The McHugh Complex is exposed at the base of MacDonald Spit and also at Nubble Point which forms the end of the spit, and this bedrock consists of basalt and chert.
 The basalt is mostly pillow and massive basalt, depositionally overlain by complexly folded and faulted radiolarian chert.
 The radiolaria range in age from Middle Triassic to Early Cretaceous.
 Between these bedrock outcrops, unconsolidated sediments accumulated during the Holocene creating a tombolo which is an island that becomes attached to the mainland by a narrow strip of land such as a spit or bar.
 Once attached, the island, in this case Nubble Point, is known as a tied island.
 Sediments are continuing to accumulate through the process of longshore drift forced by the prevailing or primary wind and wave direction which is from the west.
 Waves that arrive and break on a beach at an oblique angle cause sediment to be moved along the beach in a zigzag pattern.
 Finer sediments are transported higher and farther along the beach than coarser particles.
 Longshore drift is augmented by the strong tidal currents in Kachemak Bay which also transport sediment.
 MacDonald Spit exhibits a hook extending from Nubble Point to the south into Kasitsna Bay.
 This is a recurved spit caused partly by wave refraction that wraps around the end of the spit and also by secondary winds that blow from the northeast.
 The recurved end of the spit creates a protected environment where a sandflat or mudflat has formed in Kasitsna Bay.